arachne-threat-intel/thread/PERSONAS.md

 2. First Contact: She visits the Thread website, explores its features, and reads user testimonials.
 3. Participation: Garnet decides to use Thread as a supplementary tool for threat intelligence mapping.
 She downloads the software and starts analysing reports.
 4. Sustained Participation: Impressed with Thread's efficiency, Garnet becomes a regular user and engages in the community discussions to share her experiences and insights.
-5. Networked Participation: Garnet collaborates with other CTI analysts within her organization, encouraging them to incorporate Thread into their workflows.
+5. Networked Participation: Garnet collaborates with other CTI analysts within her organisation, encouraging them to incorporate Thread into their workflows.
 6. Leadership: Recognising her expertise, Garnet contributes to Thread's development by providing feedback, sharing best practices, and possibly contributing to the open source project.

 Solutions for Garnet: